ReBattles2/.github/profile/README.md

 ## 📖 Story
 [First version](https://github.com/ReBattles) of the game was written in [turbowarp](https://turbowarp.org) ([scratch](https://scratch.mit.edu) but better) by QwertyCode.

-A long time later he with his friend Exisnate wanted to create a sequel for this game.
-At first, we tried using [Phaser](https://phaser.io), but soon realized it wasn't a good fit.
+A long time later he with his friend Exisnate wanted to create a sequel for ReBattles.
+At first, we tried using [Phaser](https://phaser.io), soon to realize it wasn't a good fit.

 After some struggle, we switched to Unity and began development, but it turned out to be too heavy for our project.